elFarto/nvidia-vaapi-driver/README.md

 | gfx.x11-egl.force-enabled | true | This driver requires that Firefox use the EGL backend.
 If it isn't selecting it by default, it'll need to be forced on using this option or by setting the `MOZ_X11_EGL` environment variable to `1`.
 It's recommended you try the environment variable method first to test it. |

 In addition the `LIBVA_DRIVER_NAME` environment variable needs to be set to `nvidia`.
+Firefox 97 currently requires setting the `MOZ_DISABLE_RDD_SANDBOX` environment variable to `1`, as a change has force VA-API into the RDD process, not the content process which bypasses all the whitelisting.

 # MPV